lukecarr/joodle/README.md

 ### Initialization

-Initialise an instance of `Joodle` which is your client used for accessing Moodle's Web Services API.
+Initialize an instance of `Joodle` which is your client used for accessing Moodle's Web Services API.

 ```js
 const { Joodle } = require("joodle");